nodeshift/opossum/examples/react/README.md

 # React Example

 This example exposes a simple service at the route `http://localhost:3001/flakeyService`.
 As the service receives requests, it gets slower and slower.
 Once it takes more than 1 second to respond, the service just returns a `423 (Locked)` error.
-Also at the route `http://localhost:3000` there is a server running a react app responsible to consume the flakey service.
+Also at the route `http://localhost:3000` has a server running a react app responsible to consume the flakey service.

 Install dependencies.